Family and domestic violence

 Payments & services

-About family and domestic violence
+How we define family and domestic violence

-- sexual or psychological abuse
+- verbal, emotional, sexual or psychological abuse

 - controlling money

 - serious neglect where you depend on their care

 People from all walks of life can be affected by family and domestic violence.
 It includes all types of relationships, such as: